Leonerli2/leonerli2.github.io/_posts/2024-11-15-ai-workflow-generator-bossard.markdown

 **User feedback is crucial**: I built a web application and tested it with actual Bossard customers.
 Their feedback showed both the potential and limitations, helping prioritize what to improve.

 **Video mode prototype**: I also prototyped a feature where assembly experts can record themselves while explaining the process verbally.
-The AI extracts instructions from their speech and captures key frames - useful for documenting knowledge that doesn't exist in written form.
+The AI extracts instructions from their speech and captures key frames, useful for documenting knowledge that doesn't exist in written form.
+A feature with huge potential for many customers.

 ## Technologies Used